NullaDev/WebGL-STG-Engine/README.md

 - `serve`: host local hot-update webpack server in development mode
 - `local`: host local server

+# How to Play

+moving:
+1. WASD (use shift for precise control)
+2. 4 arrow keys (use shift for precise control)
+3. mouse: press and drag
+4. Shift + mouse motion (don't need to press mouse)

+control:
+`Esc` for pause
+`c` for special abilities

+Note: this engine detects frame rate automatically, if the page is not active during loading, it will have a very slow frame rate and thus update multiple cycles per frame, making the engine goes insanely fast.
+If this happens, please refresh.

 # Structure of Project File:
 1. define all config ans shaped sprites
 2. define boss object, global variables, and local variable types